Minnesota regulators consider who should have access to smart meter data

 Consumer advocacy groups, for example, might use it to study differences in how various customer types use and pay for power, which might help inform new rate design proposals.
 Solar or energy efficiency programs could use the data to help identify neighborhoods with the greatest potential for savings.

 Minnesota is in the early stages of its transition to smart meters.
 Not even half of the state’s homes have one, according to a 2019 chart from the Edison Foundation Institute for Electric Innovation.
-It’s a bit of a mixed bag among Minnesota’s biggest utilities regarding the installation of smart meters, dubbed by the industry as “advanced meter infrastructure” or AMI.
+It’s a bit of a mixed bag among Minnesota’s biggest utilities regarding the installation of smart meters, dubbed by the industry as “advanced meter infrastructure.”

 Illinois utilities introduced smart meters years ago.
 State regulators there passed a data access standard in 2017 after advocacy by the Citizens Utility Board of Illinois and others.
 Other states in the region that have passed some form of data regulation include Missouri and Wisconsin.

-“Part of the reason it makes sense for the PUC to begin setting standards around data access now is that Minnesota utilities — primarily electric — are now or will soon be installing smart meters for most residential customers,” said Annie Levenson-Falk, executive director of Minnesota’s Citizens Utility Board.
+“Part of the reason it makes sense for the [Public Utilities Commission] to begin setting standards around data access now is that Minnesota utilities — primarily electric — are now or will soon be installing smart meters for most residential customers,” said Annie Levenson-Falk, executive director of Minnesota’s Citizens Utility Board.

 The Minnesota Public Utilities Commission decision came after the Citizens Utility Board proposed an open access standard along the lines of its Illinois counterpart.
 It would have allowed the sharing of anonymous energy usage data with governments, nonprofits, utilities, and commercial firms for research purposes such as targeting energy programs to certain buildings and neighborhoods.